maihan040/Python_BST_Lib/README.md

   Code will have heavy documentation throughout, which serves to clearly show the operation of each function/class.
   Relevant sections are clearly marked, to make it easer for readers to understand the flow of the overall design

+# Contents:

+  BST_Node.py: class file for implementing a binary search tree node that will be used to build the tree BST_Lib.py: module consisting of the many possible operations that can be applied to a binary search tree